Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesTokens.md

 type: tab
 -->

-In Payeezy, a merchant would enable tokenization for each MID by entering a TA Token number in the Details tab for that MID.
-In Commerce Hub, the merchant enables tokenization as a Payment Type.
+In Payeezy Real-time Payment Manager (RPM), a merchant would enable tokenization for each MID by entering a TA Token number in the Details tab for that MID.
+In ClientLine Enterpricse (CLX), the merchant enables tokenization as a Payment Type.
 The merchant has the ability to enable this payment type for one, many or all MIDs.

 <!--
 type: tab